bpisano/NetworkKit/Sources/NetworkKit/NetworkKit.docc/WorkingWithClients.md

 ## Interceptors

 Interceptors allow you to modify responses after they're received but before they're processed.
+Here are some interceptor examples.

 ### Retry Interceptor